John Robertson (premier): Biography

 At five years of age the young Robertson was sent to the new school in Sydney just opened by John Dunmore Lang.
 He subsequently attended schools kept by Bradley Gilchrist and W. T. Cape.
 Among his schoolfellows were two other boys also destined to become premiers of New South Wales, James Martin and William Forster.
 On leaving school about the year 1833 Robertson went to sea and worked his passage to England where, through the medium of some letters of introduction, he accidentally came in contact with Lord Palmerston.
 The personality of the young man so impressed Palmerston that he invited him to stay with him for a few days in the country.
 There he introduced him to various distinguished people, and afterwards, when he was leaving England, gave him a letter to the New South Wales governor, Sir Richard Bourke.

 Robertson visited France and South America, and, after an absence of two years, left the sea and joined his family in northern New South Wales.
 He engaged in grazing and the farming of crops for some years.
-He married Margaret Emma "Madge" Davies when he was 21; they were to have three sons and six daughters.
-He made himself prominent in the struggle between the squatters and Governor Sir George Gipps, who attempted to restrict the expansion of grazing in northwestern New South Wales.
+He married Margaret Emma "Madge" Davies when he was 22; they were to have three sons and six daughters.
+In 1842 he successfully submitted the protests of squatters to Governor Sir George Gipps, whose civil servants had attempted to restrict the expansion of grazing in northwestern New South Wales.

 Parliamentary career

 With the establishment of responsible government in 1856, Robertson stood for the Legislative Assembly seat of Phillip, Brisbane and Bligh, promising manhood suffrage, secret ballot, electorates based on equal populations, abolition of state aid to religion, government non-denominational schools, free trade, and free selection of crown lands before survey.
-Although unable to campaign due to poor health he won and took his seat with the Liberal party.
-Although he held rural freehold, squatting leases and leased land to tenant farmers, he became convinced that agriculture was being unfairly handicapped by the land laws.
-He believed that social equilibrium could be achieved through land reform and he gained great support in urban and rural areas as a result.
+Although unable to campaign due to poor health he easily defeated his conservative opponent, sitting with other liberals in the new parliament, and soon becoming their leader.
+He was convinced that agriculture was being unfairly handicapped by the land laws, and believed that social equilibrium could be achieved through land reform, gaining great support in both urban and rural areas as a result.

 In January 1858, he joined the second Cowper ministry as Secretary for Lands and Public Works.
 He was largely responsible for amending the electoral law to introduce adult male franchise, increase Legislative Assembly seats from 54 to 80, although eight of these were abolished when Queensland separated in late 1859.
 It also included a seat for the University of Sydney once it had 100 graduates, which did not occur to 1876.
 In the June 1859 general election, he was re-elected to his seat, now called Upper Hunter.
 The Cowper government was defeated in October 1859, partly as a result of Robertson's opposition to the education bill.
 The succeeding Forster government was forced to resign when it lost a parliamentary vote in February 1860.